-1. Outside Team Sports - Retain the existing football facilities at the recreation ground off Oakfield Road and develop all new football, along with other outdoor sport facilities at the St Giles Park development which has provision for sports pitches alongside the A47/A11 junction, north of Cantley Lane.
+1. Outside Team Sports - Retain the existing football facilites at the recreation ground off Oakfield Road and develop all new football, along with other outdoor sport facilities at the St Giles Park development which has provision for sports pitches alongside the A47/A11 junction, north of Cantley Lane.
 The exact siting of the pitches will need to be agreed with the developers.

 On completion or approval of the additional football facilities at St Giles, a change of use can be sought for the Willow Centre football pitch.
 This would release space adjacent to the Willow Centre for a multi user games area (MUGA), which is a hard, all-weather surface which allows a range of sporting activities throughout the year, such as netball, basketball, volleyball, and five a side football.
 The immediate MUGA area would need to be fenced with security gate and be flood lit - although the lighting would be less intrusive and energy demanding than the full size football pitch, and the fenced area much more modest than a full size adult football pitch.
 The establishment cost for a MUGA incorporating a small spectator area is around £140,000 based on three quotations and on Sport England 2019 estimates.
-The full size football pitch would be changed to a junior pitch which can be already laid out.
+The full size football pitch would be changed to a junior pitch which can be used more frequently during the week without floodlighting.
+This preserves the green space outside the Willow Centre (avoiding intrusive floodlighting and fencing).
+The additional cost of making this change will be small as the area is already laid out.
 Permanent goal posts could be put in place, but no further significant infrastructure Costing for this project is to be determined.
 Additonal funding, in addition to the Community Infrastructure Levy (CIL) that will become available, may be needed to meet these requirements.
 The local football club will approach the FA, Premier League, and Football Foundation to request their support in securing the level of funding required for this important community asset.
 Other sports clubs will be encouraged to cooperate with this initiative.